 Why Vegetarian?

 2 weeks ago, I blogged about being a greenie, about making choices even when they seem insignificant.
 Choices such as wanting to turn vegetarian is almost laughable in Singapore because some people say that this is a food paradise, and apparently in food paradises, you can't just have veggies.
+Some cold facts about factory farming and industrial fishing:

 - Modern industrial fishing lines can be as long as 75 miles - the same distance as from sea level to space